apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 fileset to manage non-tabular data like training datasets, raw data.

 Typically, a fileset is mapping to a directory on a file system like HDFS, S3, ADLS, GCS, etc.
-With fileset managed by Gravitino, the non-tabular data can be managed as assets in Gravitino with an unified way.
+With fileset managed by Gravitino, the non-tabular data can be managed as assets together with tabular data and others in Gravitino with a unified way.

 After fileset is created, users can easily access, manage the files/directories through Fileset's identifier, without needing to know the physical path of the managed datasets.
 Also, with